ACV facts & figures

 So do you need a license to get in on the action?
 The short answer is yes.
 If you plan to sell more than just a few vehicles a year, you need a dealer license.
 Below we’ll discuss the most common types of licenses, general requirements, applications, and the renewal process.

-Types of Car Auction Licenses
+Types of Car Auction Licenses for Dealers

 When it comes to car auction licenses, there are a few different types and they are not all created equal.
 The most common include: